Introduction

 - Fresh Fruit Export Directory – call 021 526 0474 or visit www.fpef.co.za.

-- Two publications from DALRRD (both downloadable): (i) Step-by-step Export Manual for exporters of South African processed fruits, vegetables and nuts (2014) (ii) The Step-by-step Export Manual for the South African Fruit Industry (2021)
+- Two publications from the then DALRRD (both downloadable): (i) Step-by-step Export Manual for exporters of South African processed fruits, vegetables and nuts (2014) (ii) The Step-by-step Export Manual for the South African Fruit Industry (2021)

 - The annual Food Trade SA publication from PPECB at https://ppecb.com/documents is is a good source for statistics.
 It also has a chapter on step-by-step export advice for the new South African exporter.